TDRS-1: History

-While on the pad, problems were detected with Challenger main engines and repairs were begun.
-During this time, a severe storm caused contamination of TDRS-1 while it was in the Payload Change-out Room on the Rotating Service Structure at the launch pad.
-Consequently, the satellite had to be taken back to its checkout facility, where it was cleaned and rechecked.
+While on the pad, problems were detected with Challenger main engines and repairs began.
+During this time, a severe storm contaminated TDRS-1 while it was in the Payload Change-out Room on the Rotating Service Structure at the launch pad.
+The satellite had to be returned to its checkout facility, where it was cleaned and rechecked.
 Challenger finally lifted off from Launch Complex 39A of the Kennedy Space Center at 18:30:00 UTC on 4 April 1983.